tjhickey724/reactnative/courses/CS153aSum25Brandeis.md

 ---

+NOTE:  class on Tuesday is rescheduled for Thursday.
+Since Thursday is a holiday you don't have to attend and can watch the video instead, but I will be on Zoom as usual.
+I have a medical procedure on Tuesday and so can't make it.

+---

 ## Week 3 Programming Projects
 * Programming Projects for Week 3 due Monday 6/22 before class, submit on the Mastery Learning App
   - Exam 3